marinho/python-assistly/README.md

 ## How to install

+You can get the current trunk version from our git respository:

+    git clone git@github.com:mochii/python-assistly.git
+    cd python-assistly
+    python setup.py install

+### Coming soon

-Just do the same you usually do:
+You will just do the same you usually do:

     pip install python-assistly